ChieftainY2k/face-blurer/README.md

 # What is it for ?

-This is a simple example of how to blur faces in a video using AI and ffmpeg.
+This is a simple PoC (proof of concept) how to blur faces in a video using AI and ffmpeg.

 # How it works

 1. Decompose video into frames using ffmpeg
-2. Process each frame with deepface to detect faces and blur them
+2. Process each frame with AI models to detect faces and blur them
 3. Compose video back from frames using ffmpeg

 # What you need: